TebasMartinez/mini-project-spotify-recommendation/README.md

 # Mini Project: Spotify Recommendation

 Streamlit-powered music recommender.
-It recommends one of the top 100 songs from Billboard if the user chooses "trendy", or a random song from a given dataset clustered with KMeans when a user chooses another option.
+It recommends one of the top 100 songs from Billboard if the user chooses "Recommend trendy song!", or three random music pieces from a given dataset clustered with KMeans when the user chooses "Choose a mood".

 ## Unsupervised Model
 KMeans has been used to cluster the given music dataset.
 After trying different version, v6 with 5 clusters has been used for the app, which uses the following features: danceability, energy, instrumentalness, valence, tempo, and acousticness.